mahiyergude/data_engineering_projects/README.md

 ## 📌 How to Use
 Navigate to the cloud provider respective folder to explore the projects.
 Follow the documentation inside each project for setup and execution.
 Contributions and suggestions are welcome!
-Feel free to open an issue or submit a PR.

 Happy coding! 🚀